solidshadw/subsprayer/README.md

 2. Generate a new token with appropriate permissions
 3. Use the token with the `-g` parameter

+### GitHub Rate Limiting

+GitHub API has rate limits:
+- **Unauthenticated**: 10 requests/minute
+- **Authenticated**: 30 requests/minute (with personal access token)
+- **GitHub Apps**: Higher limits available

+**Tips to avoid rate limiting:**
+- The script automatically adds delays before GitHub searches
+- When processing multiple domains, the script adds 10-second delays between domains
+- If you get rate limited, wait a few minutes before running again
+- Consider using multiple tokens or a GitHub App for higher limits
+- Rate limit errors are detected and partial results are saved

 ## Troubleshooting

 ### macOS Issues